nginx/unit-docs/source/configuration.rst

    end
    # Runs at worker process shutdown.

-Use these hooks to add custom runtime logic to your application.
+Use these hooks
+to add custom runtime logic
+to your app.

 .. note::

+   For Ruby-based examples,
+   see our
+   :doc:`howto/rails`
+   and
+   :doc:`howto/redmine`
-   For Ruby-based examples, see our :doc:`howto/rails` and :doc:`howto/redmine` howtos or a basic :ref:`sample <sample-ruby>`.
+   howtos or a basic
+   :ref:`sample <sample-ruby>`.

 .. _configuration-stngs: